azqa/MLtop10/README.md

-# The Top 10 Topics in Machine Learning Revisited: A Quantitative Meta-Study
+# The Top 10 Topics in Security venues

-Source code of results published in:

-`P. Glauner, M. Du, V. Paraschiv, A. Boytsov, I. Lopez Andrade, J. Meira, P. Valtchev and R. State, "The Top 10 Topics in Machine Learning Revisited: A Quantitative Meta-Study", Proceedings of the 25th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning (ESANN 2017), Bruges, Belgium, 2017.`
+This repository is work in progress.
+Currently, it scrapes the abstracts from the following conference websites:

+- DIMVA (2010-2019)
+- ESORICS (2010-2019)
+- IEEE S&P (2010-2019)

+## Usage

+`python main.py`